Ngaremaina/Kitabu/README.md

 *Clone from here [Vitabu](https://github.com/Ngaremaina/Vitabu)

-*Run this command json-server --watch db.json
+*Run this command json-server --watch db.json -p 4000

 # To view the published HTML as a website #
 To visit this website, click on the link [here](https://vitabuapp.netlify.app/) and ensure that the json server is running.